 |Both in FCY||

 One in FCY

-Once you have multiple eligible transactions in SGD or in FCY during a calendar month, the rounding issue becomes less relevant because all of the spend in each category is then combined before being assessed for bonus points once, meaning that final ’round down’ to a whole DBS point becomes of little consequence.
+Once you have multiple eligible transactions in SGD or in FCY during a calendar month, the rounding issue becomes less relevant because all of the spend in each category is then combined before being assessed for bonus points in one fell swoop at the end, meaning that final ’round down’ to a whole DBS point becomes inconsequential.

 ↥ Minimum spend to earn points